 - The standards consist of general standards and practice-specific standards.
-With the exception noted below, the general standards apply to all areas of actuarial practice. - Usually, the intent of the practice-specific standards is to narrow the range of practice considered acceptable under the general standards.
+With the exception noted below, the general standards apply to all areas of actuarial practice.
+In addition, the standards in part 4000 apply to all areas of actuarial practice if the actuary's work in an area meets the definition of actuarial evidence work. - Usually, the intent of the practice-specific standards is to narrow the range of practice considered acceptable under the general standards.
 For example, the practice-specific standards for selection of a margin for adverse deviations for valuation of the insurance contract liabilities of an insurer narrow the range of practice which would be acceptable under the corresponding general standards. - In exceptional cases, however, the intent of practice-specific standards is to define as acceptable a practice that would not be acceptable under the general standards, in which case that intent is specifically noted by words in a practice-specific recommendation like: "Notwithstanding the general standards, the actuary should...", followed by a description in roman text for the exception.